I like to call stretch marks my tiger stripes.

 If you’re pregnant, you can work with your doctor to come up with a healthy meal plan and exercise routine (if you’ve been cleared to exercise during pregnancy, of course) that will help keep your pregnancy weight gain at a controlled level.

 Good circulation can potentially help prevent or treat stretch marks.
 One study noted that an increase in "blood perfusion," or blood flow, was needed in order to "improve the appearance and reduce the symptoms" of stretch marks.
 Some ways you can promote good circulation is walking, stretching and controlling your stress levels.

 You can also try dry brushing the stretch mark-affected areas, which helps circulation and lymphatic system.

 5. Collagen For Stretch Marks

-Oral intake of collagen may have the ability to reduce the appearance of stretch marks or help to prevent them.
+Orally ingesting the best liquid collagen supplement may have the ability to reduce the appearance of stretch marks or help to prevent them.
 Collagen is essential in keeping skin taut, flexible and firm.
 As we age, we lose collagen gradually, making us more susceptible to wrinkles and other signs of aging.